izzypt/Minitalk/README.md

 Processes can exchange information or synchronize their operation through several methods of interprocess communication ( IPC ).

-# The many different ways processes can communicate (IPC - interprocess communication) :
+# The many different ways processes can communicate with each other (IPC - interprocess communication) :

 Processes may need to communicate with each other for a variety of reasons, such as sharing data, coordinating activities, or cooperating on a task.
 IPC provides a standardized way for processes to exchange messages, signals, or data blocks, allowing them to work together and coordinate their activities :